dhyuan99/VecKM_flow/README.md

 python setup.py sdist bdist_wheel
 pip install .
 ```
+If you encounter any issues installing, please raise an issue.

 ## Undistorted Normalized Coordinates
 To obtain the undistorted normalized coordinates, one needs to utilize `cv2.undistortPoints` and obtain the intrinsic camera matrix `K` and distortion coefficient `D` from the dataset.